TonyHill26/LevelUp/content/home/welcome.md

 **Supporting A-level students**

-... from underserved groups in Maths, Physics & Chemistry who may be planning to study a STEM subject at university.
+**Levelling Up: STEM** nurtures A-level students from underserved groups in Maths, Physics & Chemistry who may be planning to study a STEM subject at university.
 Combining high quality academic material, with an integrated pastoral programme, it is delivered in small tutor groups by STEM undergraduates from a local university.

 **Levelling Up: STEM** provides continuous support that begins midway through Year 12 and runs until the A-level examinations in Year 13.
 The pilot programme ran from Spring 2021 to early Summer 2022 in Maths, Physics & Chemistry at Birmingham, Durham, Leicester & Oxford.
-The current cohort (2023/24) has 750 sixth-formers on the programme at a total of 21 universities.
+The current cohort (2023/24) has 750 sixth-formers on the programme at a total of 21 universities and this is on track to double over the next two years.

 {{< figure library="true" src="students2.jpg" title="" >}}